TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/001 Introduction.md

 It will result in a client/server system with a database.

+### GitHub

 All code will be [available on GitHub](https://github.com/TroelsMortensen/WasmTodo).
 Different parts of the tutorial may be available on different branches.

+Here's an overview of the branches:

+[001_BasicSetup](https://github.com/TroelsMortensen/WasmTodo/tree/001_BasicSetup): will contain the setup of the components, model classes, and the FileContext which stores data.\
+[002_AddUser](https://github.com/TroelsMortensen/WasmTodo/tree/002_AddUser): This will contain the code for the feature of adding a new User.

+#### A final comment
+I have been renaming things over and over in this tutorial.
+I hope I have made the necessary updates to the text here, whenever things were updated in the code.

+> There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors.

+-- Phil Karlton